Scanning

 Helm

 Update the Helm values.yaml file.
-Below is an example configuration with Malware, retrieve_files, secret_search enabled.
-Helm will take these values and define a ConfigMap in your Anchore Kubernetes deployment.
+Below is an example configuration for enabling retrieve_files and secret_search catalogers.
+Helm will take these values and define a ConfigMap in your Anchore Enterprise Kubernetes deployment.

 anchoreConfig: